-Quizzes for distance-learning modules (30%)
+Quizzes for distance-learning modules (40%)

 The distance-learning modules constitute our in-house climate change science textbook tailored to our program and the contexts of each country/region we visit.
 The modules can be engaged with independently or in small groups that you are free to organize.
 They provide overall and country-based background on climate change science suitable for all levels.
 Those with a science background may consider some of this a refresher, while to others this material may be new.
-You will have four quizzes on this material, in San Francisco (8/26/19), in Vietnam (9/5/19), in Morocco (10/16/19), and Bolivia (date TBD).
-You are encouraged to email Alan Forsberg with any questions (alan.forsberg@ihp.edu) throughout the semester.